 This function provides a simple way to say "please do this later".
-For example
+For example buildbot.util.eventual.eventually (cb, args, kwargs)

 '''

 from buildbot.util.eventual import eventually

 def do_what_I_say(what, where):

 ...

 return d

 eventually(do_what_I_say, "clean up", "your bedroom")

 '''

 The package defines "later" as "next time the reactor has control", so this is a good way to avoid long loops that block other activity in the reactor.